securifai/masked_faces/README.md

 For convenience, we provide Python scripts to apply the masks on the original CelebA and CASIA-WebFace images.

 To run the script on the CelebA / CASIA-WebFace data set, extract the respective archive in the same folder as the CelebA / CASIA-WebFace main dataset folder.
 Inside each script there is a celeba/casia_folder parameter and a masks_folder parameter which have to be set accordingly.
-The output of the script will be located in a new masked_celeba/casia folder.
+The output of the script will be located in the masked_celeba/casia folder.
 ```
 main directory
 │   apply_masks_celeba/casia.py